Leafwing-Studios/asm-docs/docs/overview/thematics.md

 ## What is the world like?

-*Assimilation* is set on a post-apocalyptic earth, where humans have gone extinct due to an environmental catastrophe of their own making.
+_Assimilation_ is set on a post-apocalyptic earth, where humans have gone extinct due to an environmental catastrophe of their own making.

-Eusocial insects (inspired by leafcutter ants) are the primary protaganists, so the operating scale is incredibly small: you can see individual rain drops and mounds appear like mountains.
+Eusocial insects (inspired by leafcutter ants) are the primary protagonists, so the operating scale is incredibly small: you can see individual rain drops and mounds appear like mountains.

 ## What are the player's goals?

-The player *is* the factory hivemind.
+The player _is_ the factory hivemind.
 They control a broad faction of evolved insects, plants, fungi and more as they seek to build a complex and resilient civilization.
 They must gather, distribute and transform resources to grow their colony and advance technologically.

 ## What contrasting themes does this game focus on?

 - chaotic life | orderly automation
 - serenity of nature | danger of nature
 - untouched wilderness | remnants of pollution
 - trying to do better than humans | repeating the same steps

 ## What narrative challenges does the player face?

 - internal
   - carefully convincing units to prioritize tasks appropriately
   - controlling the spread of their own structures